codecygen/070-React-Authentication/README.md

+# Firebase - Token Based Authentication

 This is a token based authentication project for React.
+It gets token from Firebase and uses it to display the restricted content of the website.

 This project will use "Firebase Auth REST API".